DKenefake/spt/README.md

 Instead of passing ``mut`` or ``&mut`` arguments to be the output this has all been replaced with returning sensable outputs.
 The only place you will see that is for passing the random number generator.

-Instead of handrolling the Linear Algebra, I am using [glam](https://crates.io/crates/glam)
+Instead of handrolling the Linear Algebra, I am using [glam](https://crates.io/crates/glam).

-Instead of using 32 bit fp numbers e.g ``f32``, I am using 64 bit numbers ``f64``
+Instead of using 32 bit fp numbers e.g ``f32``, I am using 64 bit numbers ``f64``.

-Fixed pdf_value to behave correctly w.r.t. time
+Fixed pdf_value to behave correctly w.r.t. time for moving objects.